|

 Factor

 This is where it probably makes a real difference.
-With
+With listening

-smoother.
-This is probably due to a wider bandwidth and
+probably due to a wider bandwidth and faster rise time.
+All these

-bass slam and definition.
+are achieved without compromising bass slam and definition.
 Clip

-characteristics are similar to c200 (EF version), with
+characteristics are similar to c200 (EF version), with no signs

-no signs of distortion and instability when driving 8 and
+of distortion and instability when driving 8 and 4 ohms test loads

-4 ohms test loads up to rated power.
+up to rated power.

 Mr

-George Clifford Sziklai is credited for inventing the
+George Clifford Sziklai is credited for inventing the full

-complementary symmetrical output that we take so much
+complementary symmetrical output that we take so much for

-for granted today. |
+granted today. |

 THD